 The personal workout regimen developed after the evaluation should include a comprehensive set of exercises for both the upper and lower body, a balanced workout of opposing muscles, cardiovascular exercise and stretching.

-.
+In addition, don't be impressed by a trainer's array of shiny, expensive machines.
 A high-quality training regimen can be accomplished with a minimum of exercise machines and free weights.

 A good trainer will also want to help you achieve fitness in your lifestyle, not just in the studio.
 So, he or she should include advice on diet and lifestyle changes that help you improve your nutrition and achieve your ideal weight.